Is Dark Energy an Effective Manifestation of Non-equilibrium Thermodynamics? -- Insights from DESI: Specific models and dynamical evolution

-\item $\bf{E_6}$: The points of this curve of critical points (containing also the critical points $E_2$ and $E_3$) are normally hyperbolic, and numerical elaboration shows that they behave as stable points.
+(\texttt{i}) $\bf{E_0}$ : It is an unstable point, corresponding to radiation-dominated, decelerating solution. (\texttt{ii}) $\bf{E_1}$ : It is a saddle point, corresponding to radiation-dominated, decelerating solution. (\texttt{iii}) $\bf{E_2}$ : It is a stable point for $\alpha>1$, corresponding to dark-matter dominated accelerated solution. (\texttt{iv}) $\bf{E_3}$ : It is a stable point for $\alpha<1$ corresponding to dark-matter dominated accelerated solution for $\alpha>\frac{1}{3}$. (\texttt{v}) $\bf{E_4}$ : It is a saddle point, corresponding to baryon-dominated, decelerating solution. (\texttt{vi}) $\bf{E_5}$ : It is a saddle point, corresponding to baryon-dominated, decelerating solution. (\texttt{vii}) $\bf{E_6}$ : The points of this curve of critical points (containing also the critical points $E_2$ and $E_3$) are normally hyperbolic, and numerical elaboration shows that they behave as stable points.
 They correspond to dark-matter dominated accelerated solution.